 - The phrase "the godly" could be translated as "godly people" or "people who obey God."
-(See: nominaladj) - The adjective "godly" could be translated as "obedient to God" or "righteous" or "pleasing to God." - The phrase "in a godly manner" could be translated as "in a way that obeys God" or "with actions and words that please God." - Ways to translate "godliness" could include "acting in a way that pleases God" or "obeying God" or "living in a righteous manner."
+(See: nominaladj) - The adjective "godly" could be translated as "obedient to God" or "righteous" or "pleasing to God." - The phrase "in a godly manner" could be translated as "in a way that obeys God" or "with actions and words that please God." - Ways to translate "godliness" could include "acting in a way that pleases God" or "obeying God" or "living in a righteous manner." - Depending on the context, the term "ungodly" could be translated as "displeasing to God" or "immoral" or "disobeying God." - The terms "godless" and "godlessness" literally mean that the people are "without God" or "having no thought of God" or "acting in a way that does not acknowledge God." - Other ways to translate "ungodliness" or "godlessness" could be "wickedness" or "evil" or "rebellion against God".

-(See also honor, obey, righteous, ungodly, unrighteous)
+(See also evil, honor, obey, righteous, righteous)